dyozie/greenplum-for-kubernetes/doc/markdown/prerequisites.md

 ## <a id='client_tool_install'></a>Step 2: Install Client Tools

-<%=vars.product_name_long %> provides a number of scripts to automate configuration tasks in Google Cloud Platform, TKGI, and Kubernetes.
+{{#include ./product_name_long.md}} provides a number of scripts to automate configuration tasks in Google Cloud Platform, TKGI, and Kubernetes.
 These scripts require your client system to have a number of tools installed.
 Follow these steps:

 1. On MacOS systems, use `homebrew` to install required client system tools: